Back to top

 }

-3.4.
-Application communication with Fragments
+2.2.
+Application communication with fragments

-To increase reuse of Fragments they should not directly communicate with each other.
-Every communication of the Fragments should be done via the host activity.
+To increase reuse of fragments, they should not directly communicate with each other.
+Every communication of the fragments should be done via the host activity.

-For example, assume you have a Fragment which should communicate a value to its parent activity.
+For example, assume you have a fragment which should communicate a value to its parent activity.
 This can be implemented like the following.

-package com.example.android.rssfeed;
+package com.example.android.rssreader;

 import android.app.Activity;